Class of 2021 Speakers

 Rachel Rocha always dreamed of graduating from college.
 Her parents, both immigrants, didn't attend college, but they constantly stressed the importance of education to Rachel and her three siblings, growing up.

-Rachel, a marketing major with a minor in business administration and a concentration in sports management, makes family history this spring as a first-generation college graduate, while leading SJC Brooklyn's Class of 2021 as its valedictorian.
+Rachel, a marketing major with a minor in business administration and a concentration in sports management, makes family history this spring as a first-generation college graduate, while leading the Brooklyn Campus' Class of 2021 as its valedictorian.

 At SJC, Rachel volunteered as the student manager of the women's basketball team, held leadership positions in the Student-Athlete Advisory Committee, served as an orientation leader, and took part in the Residence Life Association.
 She also tutored her peers in the Academic Center and was a student worker in the Office of Admissions.